Azure/azureml-assets/assets/promptflow/models/web-classification/description.md

-The "Classification Accuracy Evaluation" is a model designed to assess the effectiveness of a data classification system.
-It involves matching each prediction against the ground truth, subsequently assigning a "Correct" or "Incorrect" score.
-The cumulative results are then leveraged to generate performance metrics, such as accuracy, providing an overall measure of the system's proficiency in data classification.
+The "Web Classification" is a model demonstrating multi-class classification with LLM.
+Given an url, it will classify the url into one web category with just a few shots, simple summarization and classification prompts.

 ### Inference samples